This guest post is by Kerstin Lindquist at KerstinLindquistQVC.

 Kerstin Lindquist is a Program Host on QVC, an author, adoption and infertility advocate, and the mother of two daughters born five months apart.
 You can read her story at KerstinLindquistQVC.

-Do you have an open adoption story?
-Share it with our community.
+Do you have an adoption story to share?
+Email us any time or find out more about how to share it with our community.